Casting – Most skeletal fractures require a period of immobilisation ( usually around 6 weeks) to allow healing of bone and soft tissue to occur.

-- Hydrotherapy – (Aquatic Physiotherapy) Our onsite Hydrotherapy pool helps us cater for a wide range of conditions both medical and orthopaedic.
-Come and enjoy an hour of exercise and fun. more
+Hydrotherapy – (Aquatic Physiotherapy) Our onsite Hydrotherapy pool helps us cater to a wide range of conditions both medical and orthopaedic.
+Come and enjoy an hour of exercise and fun.

-- Joint mobilisation – A common practice among physiotherapists where a joint is moved passively to achieve a therapeutic effect to increase joint range of motion.
+Joint mobilisation – A common practise among physiotherapists where a joint is moved passively to achieve a therapeutic effect to increase joint range of motion.
 This is also known as Manual Therapy.

-- Pre and post operative conditioning and rehabilitation – exercise perscription to maximise recovery after operations such as total knee replacements for example.
+Pre and post-operative conditioning and rehabilitation – exercise prescription to maximise recovery after operations such as total knee replacements for example.

 Sports Therapy – Our Physiotherapy staff are active sports participants and our in-depth knowledge of spinal & limb biomechanics determines that we are able to treat a number of sporting conditions and injuries.